 - know these are: look-alike audience and custom audience and it works

 - know what a Facebook ad funnel is

 …. and worry if whatever you are doing is REALLY working.

 Don’t forget that each has many sub-tasks underneath that you need to do.

 Quality content is essential in social media.
 It is impossible to generate buzz on social media without it.
 That is what makes people keep coming to your Facebook page or other social media platforms.
-And that is what make people visit your site.
-And eventually, that is what make them opt-in to download the app or eBook you are offering or attend your online event.
+And that is what makes people visit your site.
+And eventually, that is what makes them opt-in to download the app or eBook you are offering or attend your online event.
 All these take time.

 Thus with the multitude of tasks you need to check off your to-do list, how do you save time sharing quality content on social media?